-Mattis confirms new Afghan strategy decided
+Trump to announce 'path forward' for US in Afghanistan

 - Mattis declined to say how he might change troop levels

-Mattis declined to offer details about the decision, saying President Donald Trump would choose when to make the announcement.
+Earlier Sunday, Mattis confirmed a decision has been made, but declined to offer details about the decision, saying Trump would choose when to make the announcement.

 "He wants to be the one to announce it to the American people," Mattis said on Sunday, later adding, "He now needs the weekend to collect his thoughts on how he's going to explain it to the American people."